-Lucky for me, he headed in my direction.
-I managed to get some decent images before the turtle had enough and slipped away through the rocks.
+Lucky for us, he headed in our direction.
+We managed to get some decent images before the turtle decided enough was enough, and slipped away through the rocks.

 All the excitement attracted a White tip shark, but he didn’t hang around for the photo shoot.
 In all, we spent an hour or so in the water, though it felt more like 10 minutes.
 It was a great way to start the day.
 On the boat trip back we drank water and dried off in the sun.

-This is really what the Maldives is all about.
+This kind of experience is really what the Maldives is all about.

 If you enjoyed Maldives Under the Reef, check out our other Asian Short Breaks.
 You may also like: